 Grading of the site should be kept to a minimum where possible.
 The western portion of the site is less than a mile from Sparks Reservoir.
-Stormwater managment controls are of critical importance for preserving the existing water quality of the various water entities in the immediate area.
 In refining the site plan, it is recommended that significant consideration be given to grading and potential runoff, and kept to a minimum where possible.

-Preliminary Report: June 28, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Terminus West #572 Final Report Due: July 28, 2004 REVIEW REPORT Comments Due By: July 12, 2004
+Preliminary Report: June 28, 2004 DEVELOPMENT OF REGIONAL IMPACT Project: Terminus West #572 Final Report Due: July 28, 2004 Review Report Comments Due By: July 12, 2004